Thazhamon Madom

 Thazhamon Madom is the family of the tantris of Sabarimala.
 The members of this madom are the head priests of Sabarimala temple for many years.
 This madom is in Mundencavu in Chengannur of central Kerala.
 The Padi Pooja, Udayasthamana Pooja and Kalasa Poojas cannot be conducted unless the Tantri is present during the ceremony.
 The tantri, or his representative is required to be present at the temple premises whenever the temple is open.

-History

-History the origin of these families dates back to the time of Sage Parashurama.
-After reclaiming the land of Kerala, he decided to install temples all around, and needed tantris to conduct the rituals.
-He went to the region that is current Andhra Pradesh and identified two brothers for the job.
+Origin